naveen-pit/intania92-runner-bot/README.md

    August 2024
    1 Alice 3.5 km
    ```
-3. Note that the leaderboard resets monthly when the subtitle was set to full month name followed by year (e.g. August 2024).
-Rename the subtitle if reset is not required.
+3. Note that the leaderboard resets monthly when the subtitle is set to the full month name followed by the year (e.g., August 2024).
+Rename the subtitle if a reset is not needed.

 ### Features

 **Add/Update Distance**
-- Format: `<Your Name>+<Distance>`
+- Format: `<Name>+<Distance>`
 - Example: `John+5.2`
-- This will add or update the distance associated with your name on the leaderboard.
+- This will add the distance associated with your name on the leaderboard.

 You can add as many distances as you need, as long as distance are numbers.
-- Format: `<Your Name>+<Distance>+<Distance>+...`
+- Format: `<Name>+<Distance>+<Distance>+...`
 - Example: `John+5.2+2+4`
-- This will add or update the distance associated with your name on the leaderboard.
+- This will sum and update the distances associated with your name on the leaderboard.

+**Subtract Distance**

-To subtract distance from the leaderboard, put negative number in the distance
+To subtract distance, use a negative sign in the message.
+- Format: `<Name>-<Distance>`
 - Example: `John-5.2`
-- This will subtract the distance associated with your name on the leaderboard.
+- This will subtract the specified distance from your total on the leaderboard.
-- User whose distance is <= 0 will be removed from the leaderboard
+- Users whose total distance is ≤ 0 will be removed from the leaderboard.

-You can also subtract as many distances as you need, as long as distance are numbers.
+You can subtract multiple distances in one message.
-- Format: `<Your Name>-<Distance>-<Distance>+...`
+- Format: `<Name>-<Distance>-<Distance>+...`
 - Example: `John-5.2-2-4`
-- This will subtract the distance associated with your name on the leaderboard.
+- This will subtract the distances from your total on the leaderboard, removing users with a total distance ≤ 0.

-- User whose distance is <= 0 will be removed from the leaderboard
+**Register Name**
+- When adding or subtracting a distance using the format `<Name>+<Distance>` or `<Name>-<Distance>`, the bot also registers the submitted name in a database.
+- Only the most recently submitted name will be registered.
+- The registered name will be used for future image submissions, allowing the bot to automatically update the leaderboard without requiring manual entry.

+**Change Your Name**
+- To change your name without affecting the leaderboard, you can submit your name with 0 distance.
+- Format: `<Name>+0`
+- Example: `Mary+0`

+**Image Submission**
+- This feature is only available to users who have previously updated their distance to the leaderboard.
+Simply send an image to the chat, and the bot will automatically detect the distance in the image using an OCR algorithm and update the leaderboard with the associated name.
+- The bot supports both single and multiple image submissions.

+NOTE: While the OCR algorithm generally works well with screenshots from fitness tracking apps, its accuracy may be lower for photos taken with a camera, or texts overlaid on photos.

 **Update the Leaderboard**
 - Format: Start your message with === followed by the leaderboard title and subtitle on the next lines.